-We manufacture and market, through our Magnesia Specialties business, magnesia-based chemical products for industrial, agricultural and environmental applications, and dolomitic lime for use primarily in the steel industry.
-These chemical products have varying uses, including flame retardants, wastewater treatment, pulp and paper production and other environmental applications.
-In 2019, approximately 69% of Magnesia Specialties' total revenues were attributable to chemical products, approximately 30% to lime and approximately 1% to stone sold as construction materials.
-For the year ended December 31, 2019, the Magnesia Specialties business generated total revenues of approximately \$271 million, gross profit of approximately \$95 million and earnings from operations of approximately \$84 million.
+We manufacture and market, through our Magnesia Specialties business, magnesia-based chemical products for industrial, agricultural and environmental applications, and dolomitic lime for use primarily in steel production and soil stabilization.
+These magnesia-based chemical products have varying uses, including flame retardants, wastewater treatment, pulp and paper production and other environmental applications.
+In 2023, 66% of Magnesia Specialties' total revenues were attributable to chemical products, 33% to lime and 1% to stone sold as construction materials.
+The principal raw materials used in the Magnesia Specialties business are dolomitic limestone and magnesium-rich brine.
+For the year ended December 31, 2023, the Magnesia Specialties business generated total revenues of approximately \$315 million, gross profit of approximately \$97 million and earnings from operations of approximately \$76 million.
+For the nine months ended September 30, 2024, the Magnesia Specialties business generated total revenues of approximately \$243 million, gross profit of approximately \$84 million and earnings from operations of approximately \$73 million.